Loading…

 Judy Lau

-CS PD Coordinator, TACC
+CS PD Coordinator, Texas Advanced Computing Center

 Judy joined TACC and EPIC as a Computer Science Professional Development Coordinator in October 2022 where she develops interactive and engaging curricula that aligns to the K-8 Texas Essential Knowledge and Skills for Technology Applications as it relates to computer science, computational...
 Read More →